curvenote/blog/content/blog/jupytercon-2023-takeaways.md

 :alt: CITÉ DES SCIENCES ET DE L'INDUSTRIE, PARIS
 ```

+The event itself felt great, generated a solid feeling of community, was friendly and jam packed with success stories on the use of Jupyter across different scientific fields and projects, alongside the latest news on technical developments in the ecosystem.

 For Mike, who is a relative newbie to Jupyter notebooks, it was an eye opener and he came out realizing that Jupyter is able to back the future of intertactive scientific publishing, and convinced that MyST Markdown can change the impact of open science initiatives right now.
 This is from the perspective of authoring (in Jupyter Lab), reading (in MyST websites) and interactive computation (backend by BinderHub and JupyterHub).

-Steve and Franklin were also attending and speaking at the event, showing off the capabilities of MyST for publishing, the `jupyterlab-myst` extension and `thebe` for headless interactive computing with the MyST website themes.
+Steve and Franklin were also attending and speaking at the event, showing off the capabilities of MyST for publishing, the [`jupyterlab-myst`](https://github.com/executablebooks/jupyterlab-myst) extension and [`thebe`](https://github.com/executablebooks/thebe) for headless interactive computing with the MyST website themes.

-The event itself felt great, generated a feeling of community, friendly and jam packed with success stories on the use of Jupyter across different scientific fields and projects, alongside the latest news on technical developments in the ecosystem.

 It’s hard to capture all the high’s from the event but here are some of our own takeaways.